Marchessault's OT penalty shot lifts Vegas past Ottawa 3-2

 Playing a nifty passing game of tic-tac-toe, Dzingel was the beneficiary as he scored his team-leading fourth road goal of the season to put Ottawa back on top.
 The lead didn't last long, though, as Tuch scored his second goal 28 seconds later.

+"It's a big win, especially since we're going on the road for two really hard games against two really good opponents," Tuch said.
+"I thought we played really well today, we had a lot of shots, we had a lot of guys in front of the net, Craig Anderson played an unbelievable game, but we just kept battling."

-NOTES: Fleury remains one shutout away from 50 career shutouts. ...
-Thomas Chabot leads the Senators with seven points (two goals, five assists) on the road.
+NOTES: Vegas went 1 for 5 with an extra man, and is 4 for 37 on power-play opportunities this season. ....
+Fleury remains one shutout away from 50 career shutouts. ...
+Thomas Chabot leads the Senators with seven points (two goals, five assists) on the road. ...
+The Senators are now 1 for 9 with power play chances on the road.

 UP NEXT